SaxonRah/LindenmayerSystem/README.md

 # LindenmayerSystem
 A simple C++ plugin containing everything needed to play with Lindenmayer Systems.

+# Blueprint Usage
+	Refer to the picture in the root.

 # C++ Usage
 ## LSystem Setup and Grow
 		// Setup